palewire/californiacivicdata.org/_posts/2017-10-26-processed-files.markdown

 OCD is a hub for hackers working in the related fields of civic technology, open government and journalism.
 Its ranks include the likes of Forest Gregg of [DataMade](https://datamade.us), James McKinney of [Popolo Project](http://www.popoloproject.com)) and Rachel Shorey of [The New York Times](https://www.nytimes.com)).

-The organizing principle is share the work of defining data models and maintaining software packages that power important projects like [Open States](https://openstates.org/), which is steered by Sunlight Foundation alumnus James Turk.
+OCD's organizing principle is to share the work of defining data models and maintaining software packages that power important projects like [Open States](https://openstates.org/), which is steered by Sunlight Foundation alumnus James Turk.

 The folks at OCD invited yours truly to draft an [enhancement proposal](https://opencivicdata.readthedocs.io/en/latest/proposals/drafts/elections.html) outlining `Election` and its related data types (`Candidate`, `Contest`, `BallotMeasure` etc.), and then implement those specs in their Django application for use in our project or anyone else's for that matter.